WomUUn’s Retreat

 What is the lodging like?

-The camp lodgings are part of a large, modern YMCA camp.
-We have a variety of buildings reserved for our Retreat, and a limited number of private rooms for an increased registration fee.
+The camp lodgings are part of a large, modern camp.
+We will be in the separate, private retreat center, which has a separate entrance from the main camp.
+We will offer a limited number of private rooms for an increased registration fee.
 All rooms have heat, electricity with power outlets, and shared bathrooms with showers, sinks, and flush toilets.
-The camp has single beds, raised beds (about 4’ high), and bunk beds.
-Traditionally, we’ve only used the lower bunks – but this year our registration form has an option to tell us if you’re comfortable using a top bunk or raised bed.
-We will ONLY assign people to these raised or bunk beds if they volunteer.
-(Volunteering will help allow us to host a larger attendance at our Community of Hope Retreat.)
-Attendees bring their own bedding and toiletries, full details of what to bring are shared in a packing list prior to the Retreat.
+The camp has single beds and full sized beds.
+Bedding and towels are provided by the camp.
+Full details of what to bring are shared in a packing list prior to the retreat.

 What if it rains?
 How will camp activities change?